A total and unmitigated defeat: "Lost the courage"

 A debate on Munich began in the British House of Commons on 3 October.
 That day, a Conservative minister, Duff Cooper resigned in protest from his post as First Lord of the Admiralty.
 In his resignation speech on 3 October, Cooper said that Britain had "lost the courage to see things as they are" and that the country had been "drifting, day by day, nearer into war with Germany, and we have never said, until the last moment, and then in most uncertain terms, that we were prepared to fight".

 On 4 October, the Manchester Guardian printed a letter from F. L. Lucas, a professor of literature at the University of Cambridge who had been a wounded veteran of World War I and would later work at Bletchley Park during World War II.
 His letter was headed "The Funeral of British Honour" and stated:

 The flowers piled before 10, Downing Street are very fitting for the funeral of British honour and, it may be, of the British Empire.
 I appreciate the Prime Minister’s love of peace.
 I know the horrors of war – a great deal better than he can.
 But when he returns from saving our skins from a blackmailer at the price of other people’s flesh, and waves a piece of paper with Herr Hitler’s name on it, if it were not ghastly, it would be grotesque.
 No doubt he has never read Mein Kampf in German.
-But to forget, so utterly, the Reichstag fire, and the occupation of the Rhineland, and 30 June 1934 (the Night of the Long Knives), and the fall of Austria!
+But to forget, so utterly, the Reichstag fire, and the occupation of the Rhineland, and 30 June 1934, and the fall of Austria!
 We have lost the courage to see things as they are.
 And yet Herr Hitler has kindly put down for us in black and white that programme he is so faithfully carrying out.